Soothing Chamomile Lip Balm {with printable labels}

 You can find printable labels for this lip balm HERE.

 Use the fit to page print option and print out on heavy duty waterproof label paper.
 (Regular sticker paper tends to peel off of the tubes.)
-I’ve had best results with this label paper from Rustic Escentuals.
+I’ve had best results with heavy duty label paper from Rustic Escentuals.

 You can also find other labels in this set (note cards, tea bag labels, bath salts tags) at THIS POST on chamomile care packages.